resource-disaggregation/blk-switch/README.md

    ```
    NOTE: Check the remote storage device name newly added after executing "host_i10_null.sh".
 We assume it is "/dev/nvme1n1".
 Edit "toy_example_linux.sh" if not.

-4. Validate results (see output files):
+4. Validate results (see output files on the same directory):

    If system has multiple cores per socket,
       - L-app is isolated by blk-switch achieving lower latency than Linux.